Download the exhibition catalog.

 INK studio is proud to present Earth Roots, the first systematic survey of internationally renowned artist Yang Jiechang's One Hundred Layers of Ink series.
-A stunning statement in its inception in 1989, the series has been extremely influential on the development of contemporary Chinese art, anticipating now-commonplace strategies like repetition, inarticulacy, traceless action, and monumentality.
+A stunning statement in its inception in 1989, the series has been highly influential to the development of contemporary Chinese art, anticipating now-commonplace strategies like repetition, inarticulacy, traceless action, and manipulations of monumentality.
 Earth Roots delves into the foundations of One Hundred Layers of Ink in Yang's calligraphy and early abstractions, and traces its multifaceted evolution through the late 1980's and 1990's.
 Curated by Artistic Director Britta Erickson with the assistance of Alan Yeung, the exhibition runs from June 10 through August 12, 2017.

 Since its Pompidou debut, One Hundred Layers of Ink has been exhibited at the Metropolitan Museum of Art, New York (2013-4); Tampere Art Museum, Tampere (2007); Museum of Modern Art, Antwerp (2004); University Museum and Art Gallery, University of Hong Kong (2001); Shanghai Biennale (2008); Museum of Modern Art, Oxford (1997); Heidelberger Kunstverein, Heidelberg (1995); Espace d'art Contemporain Le Faubourg, Strasbourg (1994); Centro Cultural De Arte Contemporaneo, Mexico City (1991); and Pourrières, France (1990).
 The series is in the permanent collections of the Brooklyn Museum; Cantor Center for the Arts, Stanford University; Deutsche Bank; Guggenheim Abu Dhabi; Hong Kong Museum of Art; M+, Hong Kong; and University Museum and Art Gallery, University of Hong Kong.
 Yang Jiechang's other works are in the collections of Berkeley Art Museum, Berkeley; François Pinault Foundation, France; Fukuoka Art Museum; Guangdong Museum of Art, Guangzhou; Ministry of Culture, France; Rockefeller Foundation, New York; and World Bank, Washington, D.C.